-- Mental health and behavioral health services was the most commonly selected resource needed in the community - Key Informants believe there is a need for mental/behavioral health interventions in school

-- Age-Adjusted Hospitalization Rate due to Pediatric Mental Health - Age-Adjusted Hospitalization Rate due to Adolescent Suicide and Intentional Self-inflicted Injury
+- Mental health and behavioral health services was the most commonly selected resource needed in the community - Key Informants believe there is a need for mental/behavioral health interventions in school - Age-Adjusted Hospitalization Rate due to Adolescent Suicide and Intentional Self-inflicted Injury - Age-Adjusted Hospitalization Rate due to Pediatric Mental Health - Age-Adjusted Hospitalization Rate due to Adolescent Suicide and Intentional Self-inflicted Injury

 Mental Health, including Behavioral Health and Stress, was selected by 29.12% of survey respondents as a health issue in the community.
 All key informants spoke of mental health issues in the community, the need for more services including inpatient and outpatient programs, and specifically expressed concern for school-aged children.
 Key informants stated that fear and anxiety among children and their parents was high when schools were closed due to the stay-at-home orders related to the COVID-19 pandemic.
 When this implementation plan was initiated, the 2020/2021 school year had begun with public schools providing almost all virtual instruction.
 At the time of this document being published, some students had returned to the physical classroom and school buildings, but many had not.
-Additionally at the time of writing this document, the pandemic is on a second wave, and there is a possibility that schools may return to mostly virtual.
+Additionally at the time of writing this document, the pandemic is on a second wave, and there is a possibility that schools may return to mostly Updated March 2022 virtual.
 This ever-changing environment may serve to increase fear, anxiety, and mental health issues.
 Virtual learning will also challenge the ability of healthcare professionals to provide some face to face programs that would normally be provided to school age children in the community.
 This plan is being written with the expectation that some face to face programs will return over the next 3 years, but not knowing the timeline for that return.